mattsoulanille/NovaJS/nova_ecs/README.md

 ### Modifier
 This documentation is TODO.
 Allows doing more with queries than just requiring components.
 See `optional.ts` and `provider.ts` for example uses.

+### Plugins
+Docs TODO, but they essentially are just functions that the world calls with itself.